 Should I Get Black or White Windows?

-Even though white windows have been preferred by homeowners for many years, black windows are swiftly increasing in popularity.
+Although white windows have been preferred by homeowners for many years, black windows are rapidly increasing in popularity.

-You may be wondering if this kind of replacement window is worth installing in your residence, since trends can switch fast.
+You may be wondering if this kind of replacement window is worth adding to your residence, since trends can shift fast.

 Here’s a pro guide that can help you decide whether you should get black or white windows in Kingston.